adamrneary/backbone-index/Readme.md

   It useful for:

-  * you filter collection with selected keys more than 1 time.
+  * filtering collection with selected keys more than 5 times
   * in addition to default backbone.collection's `where` you need to run `query`, which accepts array as a key.